-Where a child has an Education Health and Care Plan (EHCP), the school will endeavour to provide support as outlined in the Plan.
-The child will be placed on the SEND Register and an IEP written.
-The school will work with the parents to ensure where possible that the requirements of the EHCP are being met.
+Where a child has an Education Health and Care Plan (EHCP and the school is named after consultation with the Local Education Authorty, the school will endeavour to provide support as outlined in Section F of the Plan.
+The child will be placed on the SEND Register and an Pupil Passport written.
+The school will work with the parents to ensure that the requirements of the EHCP are being met.
 The school will facilitate Annual Reviews and liaise with the Local Education Authority as necessary.

-Where parents wish to place their child without the school being named as the preferred school, careful discussions will take place so that the parents understand the implications of this decision.
-Where specialist teaching or a significant level of individual
+Where parents wish to place their child without Windlesham school being named by the Local Education Authority as the preferred school, careful discussions will take place so that the parents/carers understand the implications of this decision.
+Where specialist teaching or a significant level of individual support is required, the costs of this are the responsibility of the Local Education Authority and/or parents.

-Authority and/or լ Jai ents.